petyoPopov/6.86x/project2/README.md

 * numPy
 * matplotlib

-(scikit-learn can sole this problem in a few lines of code, but since this is a learning excersize, an algorythm using numpy will be made)
+(scikit-learn can solve this problem in a few lines of code, but since this is a learning exercise, an algorithm  using numpy will be made)

 ## Files: